 Because of the high cost of saffron, it may seem worthwhile to look for an alternative.
 Safflower is widely used as a replacement for saffron by budget-minded cooks.
 If you are not fond of the flavor of saffron but want your dish to have a bright yellow color, safflower may be ideal for you.
 You can use saffron in place of safflower in dishes where its strong flavor will not be a problem.

 What are the best uses for safflower and saffron?

 Saffron is an essential ingredient in bouillabaisse and in paella.
-Indian cooks use it in rice dishes and Italian cooks use it in risottos.
+Indian cooks use it in rice dishes, and Italian cooks use it in risotto.
 In all cases, cooks use the spice to enhance the dishes with color and flavor.
 In addition, you can make an infusion with saffron and take it as a medicine.